 The badge says “Ride a lap 14 days in a row” but clearly that text needs to be updated.
 No lap of anything is required – it appears to be strictly distance-based.
 Also, “riding” isn’t required at all… which brings us to:

 Does Running Count?

 Yes.
 The limit for runners appears to be 5km in a single activity, just like cyclists.
-(It’s possibly even lower, but know it’s not higher than 5km.)
+(It’s possibly even lower, but we know it’s not higher than 5km.)

 According to Zwift support, the 24-hour window in which you must do each day’s activity is based on your local time.
 So if you ride at 6 am one day, then 10 pm the next day – those should count as two activities on consecutive days.
 (See Dave’s ride above on Sunday March 29th at 9:26 am and the next ride 33 hours later on Monday at 18:45 as proof.)

-Again: just an educated guess.
-But probably, if your activity shows up on a particular day in the guest world calendar (see orange sections around days) then it will be applied to that day for the purposes of the Working from Home achievement badge.
+We haven’t tested this, but our guess is if your activity shows up on a particular day in the guest world calendar (see orange sections around days) then it will be applied to that day for the purposes of the Working from Home achievement badge.